0atman/noboilerplate/scripts/40-compiler-driven-development.md

 ## CDD Diagram

-Heres's the flowchart that you should tattoo inside your eyelids:
+Here's's the flowchart that you should tattoo inside your eyelids:

 Remember, just as in TDD where we'd get to green by improving the code, and we'd get to red by improving the test;